The Crucible Compassion and Forgiveness Quotes

 PROCTOR, crying out: Elizabeth, I have confessed it!

-The one moment in Elizabeth’s life when telling the truth would save her life, she lies to save her husband’s reputation.
+Telling the truth would save Elizabeth's life, but she lies to save her husband’s reputation.
 Is this an act of forgiveness, or is she just covering up for him because she feels it is her duty?
 Throughout the play, Elizabeth has been slightly more interested in preserving appearances than Proctor.